auth0-samples/auth0-php-api-samples/README.md

 ## Running with Docker

-Before starting, make sure you have [Docker](https://docs.docker.com/get-docker/) installed.
+Before continuing, make sure you have [Docker](https://docs.docker.com/get-docker/) installed.
+This is required.

 Next, use the following command to install the necessary dependencies and start the sample within a Docker container: